-Capital budgeting refers to the decision-making process that companies follow with regards to which capital-intensive projects they should pursue.
-Such capital-intensive projects could be anything from opening a new factory, to a significant workforce expansion, entering a new market, the research and development of new products, etc.
+Capital budgeting refers to the decision-making process that companies follow with regard to which capital-intensive projects they should pursue.
+Such capital-intensive projects could be anything from opening a new factory to a significant workforce expansion, entering a new market, or the research and development of new products.

-Whether such investments are worthwhile depends on the approach that the company uses to evaluate them.
+Whether such investments are judged worthwhile depends on the approach that the company uses to evaluate them.
 This is where capital budgeting comes in.
-For instance, a company may choose to value its projects based on the internal rate of return they provide, their net present value, payback periods, or a combination of said metrics.
+For instance, a company may choose to value its projects based on the internal rate of return they provide, their net present value, payback periods, or a combination of such metrics.

 Best Practices in Capital Budgeting

 While most big companies use their own processes to evaluate projects in place, there are a few practices that should be used as “gold standards” of capital budgeting.
 This can help to guarantee the fairest project evaluation.
 A fair project evaluation process tries to eliminate all non-project related factors and focus purely on assessing a project as a stand-alone opportunity.

 Decisions based on actual cash flows

 Only incremental cash flows are relevant to the capital budgeting process, while sunk costs should be ignored.
-This is because sunk costs have already occurred and had their impact on the business’ financial statements.
+This is because sunk costs have already occurred and had an impact on the business’ financial statements.
 As such, they should not be taken into consideration when assessing the profitability of future projects.
 Doing so could skew the perception of management.

 Cash flow timing

 Cash flows are based on opportunity costs

 Projects are evaluated on the incremental cash flows that they bring in over and above the amount that they would generate in their next best alternative use.
 This is done to quantify just how much better one project is over another.
 To calculate this, management may consider the difference in the NPV, IRR, or payback periods of two projects.
 Doing so provides a valuable capital budgeting perspective in evaluating projects that provide strategic value that is more difficult to quantify.